maciejg-git/alpine-remote-component-plugin/README.md

 You can also use `x-rc` without a property to set all options from an object, similar to the native `x-bind` directive.

+### Default config

+The default options for all components can be configured in the `Alpine.$rc.defaultConfig` object.
+Additionally, this config allows setting the `urlPrefix` option, which defines the prefix used for all URL components.

 ### Events

 The plugin dispatches the following events to notify the page about component state: